Aurora in Sydney

 Fiery curries: The ship's main self-serve restaurant, Horizon, offers "Curry Nights" when Indian and Goanese chefs prepare a selection of spicy curries that aren’t for the fainthearted.

-Its an Older Ship: Despite its 2014 refurbishment, this ship is still more than 15 years old — it doesn't compare to the line's flagship, Britannia.
+It's an Older Ship: Despite its 2014 refurbishment, this ship is still more than two decades old — it is scheduled for further refurbishment in 2025, but doesn't compare to the line's flagship, Britannia.